Environmental issues in Wyoming: Arguments and organizations for delisting

 Groups for delisting include, Wyoming Game and Fish, Wyoming Governor Matt Mead, hunting public, hunting outfitters, Congressional Sportsmen's Foundation (CSF), National Rifle Association (NRA), Safari Club International (SCI), Rocky Mountain Elk Foundation (RMEF), American Sheep Industry Association and National Cattlemen's Beef Association.
 The primary argument for delisting is that wolf population numbers are well above recovery levels.
 This recovery indicates that the wolves are ready to be managed at a state level.
 Several groups believe that high wolf numbers are detrimental to elk and moose populations sharing the same habitat.
 Other conservation groups want wolf management at the state level so that stakeholders have more say in management decisions.

 Arguments and organizations against delisting

 Earlier attempts in 2008 and 2009 to delist the Gray Wolf were prevented with lawsuits from the Sierra Club.
 There are various groups against removing the gray wolf.
 Groups opposing delisting include Defenders of Wildlife, Western Wildlife Conservancy, Sierra Club and others.
 Arguments against delisting wolves include fear of overexploitation through trophy hunting, and a population crash.
 Idaho, Montana and Wyoming all plan to have a trophy game season for wolves following delisting.
 In addition to a trophy season, wolves found outside the trophy area of Wyoming may be shot as a predator, no license required.
-Additionally, several groups worry that removal from ESA could undermine authority of the endangered species act.